Our labor practices

 Human Capital Development

 From time to time, some human resource issues — compensation, benefits, and working conditions, for example —need to be revisited.
 The negotiation leads to the execution of a new (collective or individual) employment contract, with a term that varies according to what is agreed between the parties, observing the maximum period of two (2) years, pursuant to the law.
-See here the main highlights of our Collective Bargaining Agreement (ACT) in effect.
+See here the main highlights of our Collective Bargaining Agreement (CBA) in effect.